 ICF Core Sets for ADHD and autism

-This research project will operationalize the International Classification of Functioning, Disability and Health (ICF) Core Sets for ADHD and autism into a user-friendly internet platform.
+This research project has operationalized the International Classification of Functioning, Disability and Health (ICF) Core Sets for ADHD and autism into a user-friendly internet platform.
 This user-friendly internet platform will facilitate and standardize the assessment of individual functioning in individuals with ADHD and autism.

 Standardized assessment based on the ICF Core Sets will provide a foundation for guiding the development and implementation of care, support, and strengths-based approaches.
 This project will also explore the relationship between functioning, mental health, and quality of life in a large population study of individuals with and without autism and ADHD.